anshuparihar31/SkillForge-Skill_Based_Adaptive_Learning/README.md

-# 🎯 AI-Powered Skill Assessment & Course Recommendation Platform
+# 🎯 SkillForge-Skill Based Adaptive Learning Platform

 🚀 A web-based platform that evaluates users' skills and recommends personalized courses based on their interests and career goals.
 Using AI-driven assessment, it identifies strengths and weaknesses, offering tailored learning paths to bridge skill gaps and enhance career development.